Textbooks are being re-written.

 They are lymphatic vessels and rely on veins.

 That's right.
-The glymphatic system which cleases our brain utilizes paravenous spaces, and the newly discovered immune system in the CNS drains along the dural sinuses.
+The glymphatic system which cleases our brain utilizes paravenous spaces.
+This newly discovered immune system in the CNS drains along the dural sinuses.

 In searching for T-cell gateways into and out of the meninges, we discovered functional lymphatic vessels lining the dural sinuses.
 These structures express all of the molecular hallmarks of lymphatic endothelial cells, are able to carry both fluid and immune cells from the cerebrospinal fluid, and are connected to the deep cervical lymph nodes.